steezyali/steezyali.github.io/_pages/about.md

 🔬 My interests span machine learning, mechatronics, computer vision and speech processing

-Outside of school, you can find me weightlifting, trying new dishes around town, or reading Sci-Fi (currently on 'Stranger in a Strange Land')
+🏋️Outside of school, you can find me weightlifting, trying new dishes around town, or reading Sci-Fi (currently on 'Stranger in a Strange Land')

 Take a look at the links above to learn more about me! :)
-Feel free to reach out via email: jhali@andrew.cmu.edu or cell: +1 8622417924
+##Feel free to reach out via email: jhali@andrew.cmu.edu or cell: +1 8622417924

 ### Fun fact: I summited Mt.
 Marcy last summer, the highest point in New York State!